+• Course work reflecting non-western perspectives such as some of the courses in the Cultural Perspectives or Humanistic Foundations strands of the Core Curriculum.

-- Course work reflecting non-western perspectives, often taken routinely as part of the major. - Music majors should complete any four one-credit methods courses in strings, brass, percussion, etc.
+• Music majors should complete any four one-credit methods courses in strings, brass, percussion, etc.

 Program Completion